ElektraInitiative/libelektra/doc/decisions/5_implemented/decision_process.md

 - Discussions in issues/discussions are not prohibited.
   They don't bring a decision forward, though.
   To not waste time, it is recommended to start with the decision process as described here asap.
+- Make sure that moving between the stages is detected by git.
+  E.g. rename in a commit that doesn't rewrite too much of the decision.

 Written by Markus Raab.

 - First discussion round starting 10.10.2022.
 - Second discussion round starting 28.10.2022.
 - Third discussion round starting 6.11.2022.